Kshitijbahukhandi/Differential-Equation-Codes/Numerics of PDE/README.md

-These MATLAB implementations were developed as part of the Numerical Analysis coursework of the M.Sc.
-Applied Mathematics programme at:
+These MATLAB implementations were developed as part of the Numerics of Partial Differential Equations coursework of the M.Sc.
+Applied Mathematics (2 years) programme at:

-\*\*South Asian University (SAU), New Delhi, India\*\*
+South Asian University (SAU), New Delhi, India